rswhipple/Core-War/README.md

 # Core Wars
 ### Project Status
-The project is at a minimal viable product stage as of our initail March 11th, 2024 deadline.
+The project is at a minimal viable product stage as of our initial March 11th, 2024 deadline.
 The assembler is fully operational, and the virtual machine can execute multiple programs.
 ### Next Steps
 In the next iteration of this project we intend to:
 * refactor the assembler to handle more edge cases